-Welcome to the Guide of Studies of the Department of Physiotherapy of the School of Health Rehabilitation Sciences of the University of Patras.
+Welcome to the Guide of Studies of the Physiotherapy Department of the School of Health Rehabilitation Sciences of the University of Patras.

-The Department of Physiotherapy of the University of Patras, which is based in Aigio, starts its function as a University Tertiary Education Institute from the academic year 2019-2020.
-The Department runs with a contemporary undergraduate programme of studies (UPS) of 4 years duration, 240 credits (ECTS), and is in line with the requirements of the official Physiotherapy Associations of all European or International developed countries.
+The Department of Physiotherapy, which is based in Aigio, starts its function as a University Tertiary Education Institute from the academic year 2019-2020.
+The Department runs an undergraduate programme of studies (UPS) of 4 years duration, 240 credits (ECTS), which is in line with the requirements of the official Physiotherapy Associations of all European or International developed countries.